dnlbrkc/collective_search/README.md

 - Agents: this contains code for implementing the simulation and the functions used in the simulations

-1.strategies.R: Contains the functions that implement different individual and/or social learning strategies used in the main simulation.
+1. strategies.R: Contains the functions that implement different individual and/or social learning strategies used in the main simulation.

-2.simulation.R: Contains the code for running the simulation.
+2. simulation.R: Contains the code for running the simulation.

 - Analysis: contains code for analyzing the results and plotting the graphs.